Follow along as we answer 14 common questions about matching gifts.

 According to a matching gifts report by Top Nonprofits, only 6.7% of organizations they surveyed got a perfect score on their matching gift scoring criteria.

-However, the two organizations out of 30 total that received a perfect score use 360MatchPro to help them identify and follow up on matching gift opportunities.
+However, the two organizations out of 30 total that received a perfect score use Double the Donation Matching to help them identify and follow up on matching gift opportunities.
 Using this tool from Double the Donation can help you zero in on more match-eligible donations, see those matches through to completion, and boost your overall revenue.

 11. What is the donor side of matching gifts like?